Electronic Mail (Email) & Listserv (Mass Email lists)

 By special permission, college departments and student groups will be granted a single account to facilitate connections between the department or group and interested parties.
 The department or group must identify one person to be responsible for the account and to act as the contact person.
 In addition, student organizations must be registered with the Office of Student Activities before an account will be granted.

-All lists must be approved by the LITS ListServ administrator prior to creation, but the following general guidelines apply:
+All lists must be approved by the LITS ListServ administrator prior to creation and the following apply:

 - The purpose of the list must pertain to Hamilton College business.